yuanchen8911/enhancements/keps/sig-scheduling/3902-decoupled-taint-manager/README.md

 ## Alternatives

+Overall, we need a flexible extension mechanism in eviction through which we can make a call to external systems and interact with other controllers and workload management systems, which have more knowledge about workload disruption.
+The extension will enable to handle workloads that are split across Kubernetes and Non-Kubernetes platforms.

-While operators can opt-out from taint-based eviction by injecting tolerations for `NoExecute` taints, this would have few major disadvantages over custom implementations of `TaintManager`.
+* **Leverage the existing tolerations for `NoExecute` taints**: operators opt-out from taint-based eviction by injecting tolerations for NoExecute taints.
+It has a few major disadvantages over an independent `TaintManager`.

-* It won’t allow users to leverage the existing tolerations API to interface with the component in charge of handling their termination.
     * It will require to either inject tolerations to all pods via mutating webhooks and/or changing the manifests of all the running workloads.
+    * It will require either injecting tolerations to every single pod via mutating webhooks and/or changing the manifests of all the running workloads.
+    * It will still need an additional controller to really evict after coordinating with the external reservation/lease system.
+This will add additional overhead to toleration injections.
+    * Custom mutating webhook may interfere with the admission plugin that applies the default tolerations if they are trying to apply tolerations for similar taints.
+    * Toleration update in Webhooks can also cause conflicts with older version of pods especially during upgrades and we need to ensure a toleration update is valid.

+* **Enhance the existing toleration APIs**
+    * We can introduce a new Toleration effect `EvictIfAllowed` similar to `PreferNoSchedule` with additional fields on each Toleration to specify a reference to another CR/API object for how to reach the external system that governs if eviction is allowed similar to webhooks.
+Similar to the communication between API Server and admission webooks, `NoExecTaintManager` and an external service can establish whether eviction for a given pod is allowed or not.
+    * Adding RBAC for tolerations API on who can add what tolerations is important.
+Otherwise, a user can add tolerations to their workloads(pods) and make every pod land on the node to cause a noisy neighbor problem and DOS problem in the worst case.

 ## Infrastructure Needed (Optional)